-As of 2018, Massachusetts includes approximately 5,218 National Bridge Inventory (NBI) bridge structures, of which 1,613 (31 percent) are located within the Boston region.
-NBI bridge structures are those that serve vehicular traffic and are more than 20 feet long, and are a subset of all bridges in the region.
+As of 2018, Massachusetts includes approximately 5,218 bridge structures, of which 1,613 (31 percent) are located within the Boston region.
 To meet federal performance monitoring requirements, states and MPOs must track and set performance targets for the condition of bridges on the NHS, a network that includes the Interstate Highway System and other roadways of importance to the nation's economy, defense, and mobility.
 FHWA bridge condition performance measures include